 For your cosmetic products, we offer safety assessment in line with Regulation (EC) No 1223/2009, Annex I, Part A and Part B. Safety is a key issue in the regulation of cosmetics in the EU.
 Part A of the Cosmetic Product Safety Report is intended to gather the information necessary to prove that a cosmetic product is safe.
 Part B refers to the cosmetic product safety assessment.

-What documents are necessary
+Which documents are necessary

 As stipulated in Annex I of Regulation (EC) No 1223/2009, the following documentation is necessary to perform a safety assessment and compile the Product Information File (PIF) for your cosmetic products: